 PERF Elterman Research Grant

 The application window is now closed.
-Thank you to all who applied; the 2021 recipient will be announced in the late spring.
+Thank you to all who applied; please stay tuned for the 2022 application round.

 Pediatric Epilepsy Research Foundation (PERF) Elterman Research Grant supports clinical or basic science research by a child neurologist or developmental pediatrician early in his/her academic career.
 The selected investigator will receive a $100,000 grant of $50,000 per year for two years.
 The Elterman Grant is supported fully by PERF.